Faculty & Staff

 BS, Middle East Technical University

-Kesgin teaches courses on Middle East politics, political psychology, comparative foreign policy and world affairs (Introduction to International Politics.
+Kesgin teaches courses on Middle East politics, political leadership, comparative foreign policy and world affairs (Introduction to International Politics).

 - HONS-301 300-Level Honors Seminar